sglavoie/uol-grades-calculator/docs/index.rst

 This tool is all about getting information and generating insights from the progress made in a `BSc Computer Science at the University of London <https://london.ac.uk/courses/computer-science>`_ (calculations are specific to this particular degree).

+Its source code is `available on GitHub <https://github.com/sglavoie/uol-grades-calculator>`_.

 .. include:: ./introduction.rst